-HQ Asia spoke with Heinrich Jessen, Chairman of Jebsen & Jessen (SEA) Pte Ltd, on leading a family-owned business and the unique challenges
+HQ Asia spoke with Heinrich Jessen, Chairman of Jebsen & Jessen (SEA) Pte LTd, on leading a family-owned business and the unique challenges.

 Most companies focus their hiring strategies on strengths or what candidates can do.
 They assess the qualities and skills that are supposed to enhance job performance, and subsequently test whether candidates are likely to display those qualities once on the job.
 But why are companies focused on hiring based on weaknesses?

 HQ Asia speaks with Jan Anne Schelling, Vice President for HR, Asia Pacific about how DSM is developing female leaders, barriers that women need to overcome to get to global roles and how DSM supports the advancement of female leaders.

 These are interesting times in the world and it makes sense for HR professionals to take a pause.
 Take stock of what is happening and to be able to articulate the emergent themes and patterns in their organisation.
 Soumitra Gupta, Head of Global Organization Effectiveness Consulting & HR APAC and MEA Human Resources for Franklin Templeton Investments, reflects on how - at both an individual and organisational level - communication styles have changed.
 He also shares insights into how companies can encourage employees to reconnect.

-HQ Asia speaks with Medtronic HR about its innovative human capital practices and how HR can think strategically and add value to business
+HQ Asia speaks with Medtronic HR about its innovative human capital practices and how HR can think strategically and add value to business.

 Boards play a critical role in guiding and evaluating the executive team and their strategy.
 But who is responsible for guiding and evaluating the board itself?
 New research suggests many boards are 'marking their own homework'.

 Stop.
 Take a breath.
-Just observe the natural flow of your breath, letting go of anything that’s on your mind for a few minutes.
+Just observe the natural flow of your breath, letting go of anything that's on your mind for a few minutes.
 Now, read on to hear more about the long-term benefits of mindfulness from Professor Jochen Reb, associate Professor of Organisational Behaviour and Human Resources and Director of the Mindfulness Initiative at Singapore Management University.

 While design thinking and human-centered thinking stem from the same ideology, HQ Asia Editor, Sara Moulton, takes the view that being human-centered is employee-focused while design thinking is user or client-focused.
 Read on for how companies can apply both to their businesses.

 Why do some people become CEOs and others don't?
 Why do some Chief Executive Officers thrive while others fail?
 What separates an outstanding leader from an average one?

-How does a startup become Singapore’s first billion-dollar internet company?
+How does a startup become Singapore's first billion-dollar internet company?
 Sea (formerly Garena), founded in 2009 by Group CEO and Chairman Forrest Li, aspires to be like the internet giants Alibaba and Tencent Holdings Ltd. HQ Asia speaks with Group President Nick Nash on how they're capitalising on market gaps and finding talent to drive business.